Who is the Strictly Come Dancing 2022 contestant Kym Marsh?

 It’s time to get glitterball glam because Strictly Come Dancing season is upon us once again.

-A mark of late summer and the welcoming of long, cosy evenings, the BBC celebrity dance competition is back for its 20th season with Tess Daly and Claudia Winkleman returning as co-hosts.
+A mark of Autumn and the welcoming of long, cosy evenings, the BBC celebrity dance competition is back for its 20th season with Tess Daly and Claudia Winkleman returning as co-hosts.

-As well as a wealth of professional dancers, 15 famous faces have signed up to show off their footwork in this year’s run.
+As well as a wealth of professional dancers, a whole new roster of famous faces signed up to show off their footwork in this year’s run.
 (You can check out the full line-up here.)

 One of the members of the 2022 cast is Kym Marsh.
 She is coupled up with Graziano Di Prima.